sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 });
 ```

-Here, we’re visiting the homepage of our app running in the development server, then validating that the text “welcome back” is present on the page using Playwright’s [getByText()](https://playwright.dev/docs/locators#locate-by-text) locator, and [toBeVisible()](https://playwright.dev/docs/api/class-locatorassertions#locator-assertions-to-be-visible) assertion.
+Here, we’re visiting the homepage of our app running on the development server, then validating that the text “welcome back” is present on the page using Playwright’s [getByText()](https://playwright.dev/docs/locators#locate-by-text) locator, and [toBeVisible()](https://playwright.dev/docs/api/class-locatorassertions#locator-assertions-to-be-visible) assertion.

 ### Running tests

 Start Playwright in the UI mode by running `npm run test:e2e`.
-From here run a single test or all tests.
+From here, either run a single test or all tests.
 We can press an eye icon next to a single test or a group to automatically rerun them on every change in the code of the test.

 ![Running a test in Playwright](/images/playwright-test.webp)